Suomimuumi/Python-Fileuploader/README.md

 # Fileuploader

-Fileuploader is a Flask web application that allows users to upload files to the server.
-It utilizes Ngrok for secure tunneling to expose the local server to the internet and allows users to access the file uploader interface remotely.
+FileUploader is an application that enables users to easily set up a server for uploading files.
+Users can access this server either via LAN connection or remotely through a Ngrok URL.
+When utilizing Ngrok, the URL will be conveniently provided along with a QR code for easy access.

 ![Fileuploader Screenshot](screenshot.png)